-Information Needed for a Complete Loan Application Determination for FSA Direct Operating and Farm Ownership Loans (Continued) --
+Information Needed for a Complete Loan Application Determination for FSA Direct Operating and Farm Ownership Loans (Continued)

-Lastly, it is very important to note that A DECISION CANNOT BE MADE ON YOUR LOAN REQUEST WITHOUT ALL INFORMATION REQUESTED IN THIS LETTER.
-Please contact this office if you need help.
-We can help you complete the requested forms, explain what information we need, and answer any questions about the information requested in this letter.
-If we cannot assist you by phone, we will schedule an appointment to meet with you.
-Sincerely, Farm Loan Officer/Manager Enclosures
+Lastly, it is very important to no WITHOUT ALL INFORMA tote that A DECISION CANNOT BE MADE ON YOUR LOAN REQUEST TION REQUESTED IN THIS LETTER.

+information we need, and answ n need help.
+We can help you complete the requested forms, explain what ver any questions about the information requested in this letter.
+If we cannot assist e an appointment to meet with you.

+Sincerely,

+Farm Loan Officer/Manager

+Enclosures